Abhishek08/Docker/DockerNetwork.md

 # Docker Networking

-For Docker containers to communicate with each other and the outside world via the host machine, there has to be a layer of networking involved.
-Docker supports different types of networks, each fit for certain use cases.
+Docker networking is basically used to establish communication between the docker containers and the outside world via host machine or you can say it is a communication passage through which all the isolated containers communicate with each other in various situations to perform the required actions.
+I

 When Docker is installed, a default bridge network named  docker0 is created.
 Each new Docker container is automatically attached to this network, unless a custom network is specified.